Adelost/javascript-serialization-benchmark/README.md

 ## Libraries

-The following libraries and versions are tested (sorted by weekly downloads):
+The following libraries and versions are tested (sorted by NPM weekly downloads):

 * `bser "6.10.1"` - 7,671k
 * `protobufjs "6.10.1"` - 3,449k